wschreyer/PENTrack/README.md

 - Estart: initial kinetic energy of the particle [eV]
 - Bstart: magnetic field at starting point [T]
 - Ustart: electric potential at starting point [V]
-- solidstart: number of geometry part the particle started in, see geometry.in
+- solidstart: number of geometry part the particle started in, see GEOMETRY section in configuration file
 - tend: time at which particle simulation is stopped [s]
 - xend, yend, zend: final coordinates [m]
 - vxend, vyend, vzend: final velocity [m/s]